RoyZry98/RoyZry98.github.io/index.md

 - **The Hong Kong Polytechnic University**
   - (2023.09-Present) Ph.D. in Computing Science
 - **Nanjing University**
-  - (2023.09-Present) Ph.D. in Artificial Intelligence
+  - (2023.09-Present) Ph.D. in Electrical Science and Technology
 - **The Chinese University of Hong Kong, Shenzhen**
   - (2021.09-2023.06) M.Phil. in Computer and Information Engineering
 - **Beijing University of Posts and Telecommunications**